Hedging when it matters

 “Though the efforts by the FASB has seen a marked effort to measure the benefits of managing risk, consideration has not been given to how efforts to manage costs or protect revenues or avoid losses, may have been related to the variability of prevailing risk factors.”

-This article is based upon the recently published research of Dr Lawrence Haar and Professor Andros Gregoriou of the University of Brighton School Business and Law: “Risk management and market conditions”, International Review of Financial Analysis, Volume 78, November 2021, 101959 (https://doi.org/10.1016/j.irfa.2021.101959)
+This article is based on the published research of Dr Lawrence Haar and Professor Andros Gregoriou of the University of Brighton School Business and Law: “Risk management and market conditions”, International Review of Financial Analysis, Volume 78, November 2021, 101959 (https://doi.org/10.1016/j.irfa.2021.101959)